mike-bowles/hdDeepLearningStudy/awspot/README.md

 Setup your scripts to routinely dump with a step-id(use utc time), checkpoint every 30 minutes or so Then on restart the latest checkpoint is picked up.

-Note, you will loose some training time, but assuming the AMI stays up for 8 hours, 30 minutes is acceptable as max.
+Note, you will lose some training time, but assuming the AMI stays up for 8 hours, 30 minutes is acceptable as max.

-For more durability upload to S3 incase the EBS fails (rare but can loose all your data)
+For more durability, upload to S3 incase the EBS fails (rare but can lose all your data)